Scalable Gaussian Processes on Discrete Domains: Experiments

-One of the main advantages of Gaussian Processes is the fact that one can use any kind of likelihood for the generating process, i.e.\ the mapping from $\mathbf{f}$ to $\mathbf{y}$.
-One can then fit the Gaussian Process to the observed data and perform inference on the latent function values.
-To test this, we devised a data set that simulates a simple physical count process.

-We generate random DNA strings over a simple two character alphabet: $\{A,T\}$.
-We then simulate a transcription factor whose binding rate is proportional to the number of $A$'s in a given sequence.
-The number of transcription factor binding events in a given period of time is therefore Poisson distributed with a sequence-dependent rate.
-We generated 100 sequences of length 10 and used this process to sample transcriptor factor binding events.
-We then did a 50/50 train-test-split.

-To account for the Poisson distribution of the observations, we fit a Log Gaussian Cox Process (LGCP) \citep{Moller1998-qm} to the data, i.e.\ an inhomogeneous Poisson Process whose log rate is generated from a Gaussian Process.
-For the kernel, we again used a spectrum kernel with $k=3$.

-We compare the performance in terms of log-likelihood and MSE on the counts as well as the inferred latent rate for a full LGCP, sparse LGCPs with different inducing point optimizers and a standard full GP with Gaussian likelihood as a baseline.
-The sparse methods use 10 inducing points each.
-Approximate inference on the Poisson likelihood is done using Expectation Propagation \citep{Minka2001-nf}.
-The results are reported in Table~\ref{tab:poisson_regression}.

-It can be seen that while the full GP is not significantly worse in terms of MSE on the observed counts, it clearly underperforms the LGCP methods in terms of likelihood.
-This is to be expected, since the Gaussian likelihood does not fit the actual data generating process.
-It can also be seen that the greedy selection becomes very time-intensive in this setting because each iteration of the greedy algorithm requires doing approximate inference on the Poisson likelihood $n$ times, which is computationally expensive.
-Overall, simulated annealing offers the best sparse method but only by a small margin.
-The random inducing point selection yields comparable results and is computationally cheaper.

 There is a natural tradeoff between the fast but suboptimal performance of random inducing point selection and the slow but superior performance of greedy selection.
-We explored this tradeoff by restricting the greedy inducing point selection over the entire data set to a randomly sampled subset of the data.
+We explored this tradeoff by restricting the greedy inducing point selection over the entire dataset to a randomly sampled subset of the data.
 We then varied the size of this random subset.
-In the case when the random subset is the same size as the original data set, you recover the greedy algorithm.
+In the case when the random subset is the same size as the original dataset, one recovers the greedy algorithm.
 See Table~\ref{tab:time_complexities} for a summary of the time complexities of all methods discussed.

-We tested this method on the same synthetic data with 100 binary sequences.
-We compared the resulting test log-likelihoods and runtimes as a function of the subset size.
 The results are depicted in Figure~\ref{fig:greedy_subset}.
 There is a clear tradeoff between performance and runtime, both of which increase as subset size increases.
 However, the runtime grows linearly with the subset size (as expected), while the likelihood converges.
-We expect that finding the optimal subset size will highly depend on the application both in terms of specific properties of the data set as well as the computational resources available to the practitioner.
+We expect that finding the optimal subset size will highly depend on the application both in terms of specific properties of the dataset as well as the computational resources available to the practitioner.